gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 on a glucose/lactose mixture.** Black curve shows the growth curve of an *E. coli* strain unable to digest lactose grown on a glucose/lactose mixed medium.
 Red curve shows a mutant of the same *E. coli* strain which is able to consume lactose.
-The latter displays a diauxic growth cycle with an adaptive period (highlighted in white), illustrating that enzymatic adaptation is a truly genetic property.
+The latter displays a diauxic growth cycle with an adaptive period, illustrating that enzymatic adaptation is a truly genetic property.
 Figure adapted from @monod1947.
 Lines correspond to univariate splines fit to the data to retain the data presentation from the literature.
 The [Python code